 According to an infographic by KISSMetrics, 40% of people abandon a site that takes 3 seconds or more to load.

 If you ask me, I’ve always given site functionality more importance than tiny speed gains, but still I consider a load time of under 3 seconds to be decent, under 2 seconds to be good enough, and under 1 to 1.5 seconds to be extremely good.
+Below is a screenshot of the Pingdom load time of TechTage (which is currently hosted on MDDHosting):

 You can use Pingdom’s free Full Page Test tool to get an idea about your site’s current load times.
 You can then run your site through Google’s PageSpeed Insights to know which areas of your site can be optimized further for speed.

 If you’re using WordPress for your site, you can check this extensive post on WordPress optimization that I wrote around a month or so ago which will give you quite a number of actionable ideas about improving the load times of your self-hosted WordPress site.
+If you’re looking for a new web host, a few popular options are InMotion Hosting (my full review), SiteGround (click here for my review) & BlueHost (my take).

 Use Variations of Your Main Keywords